-- refrain from identifying themselves as working for the school in a way which has, or may have, the effect of bringing the school into disrepute; - not identify other school employees, volunteers or pupils; - not allow pupils/students or their parents/carers to access their personal social networking accounts; - when they are contacted by a pupil or parent/ carer, bring that to the attention of the headteacher/principal at the earliest opportunity.
+- refrain from identifying themselves as working for the school in a way which has, or may have, the effect of bringing the school into disrepute. - not identify other school employees, volunteers, or pupils. - not allow pupils or their parents/carers to access their personal social networking accounts. - when they are contacted by a pupil or parent/ carer, bring that to the attention of the executive headteacher at the earliest opportunity.